seznam/ima/docs/tutorial/adding-some-state.md

 ### Emiting events using the EventBus

-The `@ima/event/EventBus` API allows your UI components to emit custom DOM events that naturally propagate through the DOM tree representing the tree of your UI components.
+The `EventBus` API allows your UI components to emit custom DOM events that naturally propagate through the DOM tree representing the tree of your UI components.